newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/state-bar-attorney.md

 callToActionText: Apply for the Bar Exam
 required: true
 ---
 Only a member of the New Jersey Bar may legally practice law in New Jersey.
+In order to become a member, you may apply to take the State bar exam, or you may apply for admission to the State Bar by transferring your Uniform Bar Examination (UBE) score.

 ---
 ### Eligibility Criteria: